-In many States, the regulatory body periodically communicates with relevant parties, such as suppliers of and users of sources, through newsletters that provide information such as on safe work practices and details of incidents involving radiation sources that have occurred in the State or elsewhere so that lessons learned can be implemented to improve protection and safety.
+In many States, the regulatory body periodically communicates with relevant parties, such as suppliers of and users of sources, through newsletters that provide information on topics such as safe work practices and details of incidents involving radiation sources that have occurred in the State or elsewhere so that lessons learned can be implemented to improve protection and safety.

-2.20.
-Paragraph 2.36 of GSR Part 3 states that:

-"The regulatory body shall establish mechanisms for communication and discussion that involve professional and constructive interactions with relevant parties for all protection and safety related issues."
+2.21.
+Paragraph 2.36 of GSR Part 3 [9] states that: "The regulatory body shall establish mechanisms for communication and discussion that involve professional and constructive interactions with relevant parties for all protection and safety related issues."